notlimahrelyt/simple-nginx-test/README.md

   -out ./cert.pem
 ```

 When prompted, enter appropriate information for your self-signed certificate.
-For local testing, the defaults are generally acceptable.
+For the "Common Name" field, it's best to use your server's IP address or domain name that you'll be using to access the site, rather than "localhost".

 ## Using the Containers
 ### 1. Start the Web Server